rayhan-mursalin/Blog/_posts/2016-01-01-centering-a-div.md

 ---
 layout:     post
-title:      Centering a website
+title:      Centering a div
 date:       2016-01-01 11:21:29
 summary:
 categories: development
 ---

-When we want to center a website, we can put everything in a container div and give it a specific width and margin.
+We might want to center a page or part of a page so that everything is aligned nicely in the center.
+When we want to center a page, we can put all the contents in a container div and give it a specific width and margin.

 ```css
 .container {